Skip to main content

 Install a solar hot water system.
 Such systems use the energy from the sun to augment your hot water heating, reducing your electric bills enough that the systems usually pay for themselves in a few years.
 After that, it's "free money"!
 Be sure to check your system design against your neighborhood's architectural covenants.

-If you're moving, you have a number of opportunities to reduce your energy usage and thus reduce your carbon dioxide contributions.
-First up is house size.
-Though energy usage is also affected by climate and use of energy efficient technologies, it's generally true that the larger your living space, the more energy it will use.
-So "right-sizing" your new home will not only cost you less up front, it will also reduce your operating costs and carbon output.
+your new home will not only cost you less up front, it will also reduce your operating costs and carbon output.
 If you have the good fortune to be able to custom-build a house, work with a builder who is knowledgeable about energy-efficient technologies and techniques.
 Finally, choosing a new home that is close to where you work, shop, and play is a great way to reduce your annual driving miles and energy usage.

 If you agree that people need to wake up and take personal action on global warming solutions, please forward this article to them.

-Check out on Amazon.com
+check out on Amazon.com

-Grinning Planet publish date: 04-APR-2006
+(Original Grinning Planet publish date: 04-APR-2006)

 Books, other articles, and resources: